wellesley-bisc195/BISC195.jl/docs/src/Syllabus.md

 Modern biology depends on computing.
 At the same time, many biologists are intimidated by the prospect of programming.
 In an era of high-throughput assays and datasets with thousands of samples containing millions of molecular sequences, a basic knowledge of computational methods is critical.
-Many tools for investigating vast quantities of molecular data have only command-line interfaces, andanalyzing these large datasets is impossible with excel or other software with a graphical user interface.
+Many tools for investigating vast quantities of molecular data have only command-line interfaces, and analyzing these large datasets is impossible with excel or other software with a graphical user interface.
-This course will provide an introduction to essential computational techniques for biological data analysis using a modern programming language, focusing on strategies for solving problems rather than specific syntax.
+This course will provide an introduction to the essential computer science concepts necessary for doing bioinformatics and biological data analysis, including abstraction, control flow, functional programming, and modularization.
+This knowledge will enable students to design, create and debug their own programs to wrangle large datasets, use command-line tools with confidence, and perform reproducible analyses.
+In addition, students will learn practical coding-adjacent skills such as interacting with their computer using the shell, distributed version control systems, and interaction with online biological sequence databases for DNA and protein through application program interfaces (APIs).

 ### Learning Objectives

 After completing this course, students will be able to:

 - Navigate their computer and manipulate files using a command line interface.
-- Write a script to perform statistical analyses on and plot a large numerical dataset.
+- Determine the appropriate data structures for representing numerical or biological sequence data.
+- Use
 - Search for a solution to a novel error or software bug and implement it in code.
 - Use a version control system to keep track of changes to their code and collaborate with others.